Cohabitation on the rise

 The 3.2 million cohabiting couple families in the UK in 2015 is made up of 3.1 million opposite sex couples and 90,000 same sex couples.
 Opposite sex cohabiting couple families have increased from 14% of all families in 2005 to 17% in 2015.
 Same sex cohabiting couple families as a percentage of all families also saw an increase over the same time period from 0.3% to 0.5%.

-Cohabiting couples currently have little by way of legal protection when they separate as I have explained previously.
+Cohabiting couples currently have little by way of legal protection when they separate as I have explained in a previous blog.

 Resolution’s spokesman on cohabitation law, Graeme Fraser, stated: